Syntomic cohomology of Morava K-theory: Introduction

-\begin{remark} Suppose that $A$ is an $\bE_2$-ring and $B$ is an $\bE_1$-$A$-algebra, so that $\TC(B)$ is a unital $\TC(A)$ module.
-Then it is often the case that knowing the Lichtenbaum--Quillen or telescope conjecture for $\TC(A)$ can simplify the proof of the Lichtenbaum--Quillen or telescope conjecture for $\TC(B)$ \cite[Proposition 3.3.7]{HW22}.
+\begin{remark} Suppose that $A$ is an $\bE_2$-ring and $B$ is an $\bE_1$-$A$-algebra, so that $\TC(B)$ is a unital $\TC(A)$-module.
+Then the telescope conjecture for $\TC(A)$ implies the telescope conjecture for $\TC(B)$, since $L_{n+1}^{f}$ is a smashing localization.
+Also, knowing Lichtenbaum--Quillen for $\TC(A)$ can greatly simplify proofs of Lichtenbaum--Quillen for $\TC(B)$ \cite[Proposition 3.3.7]{HW22}.
 For this reason, Theorems \ref{thm:LQ} and~\ref{thm:telescope-conj} are most difficult when $k(n)$ is not an algebra over an $\bE_2$-algebra form of $\BP \langle n \rangle$, and we do not assume such structure.

 On the other hand, knowing redshift for $\TC(B)$ is enough to deduce it for $\TC(A)$, because any module over a zero ring must be zero.
 Of the above three theorems, we work hardest to prove redshift.
 Currently (and despite substantial effort), there is no proof of redshift for $\TC(k(n))$ that does not rely on detailed information about syntomic cohomology. \end{remark}